JaroMasta/Readers-writers/README.md

 # Project: Readers and Writers
+# TODO:
+This implementation is very defensive, try using built-in waiting in fair semaphore, do not wait in requestWriting/requestReading instead rely on fair semaphore (it implements a FIFO queue)
 ## 1. Description of the Implemented Algorithm

 The project implements the classical synchronization problem known as the "Readers and Writers Problem".
 The solution is based on the following rules: